mgoellnitz/JFileSync3/index.md

 Passwords to derive keys from are not constant along the whole directory structure.

-For oldish Java 8 setups, you will need the unlimited encryption add-on by Oracle for your JDK, if you want to use anything except the default cipher AES.

-Feel free to issue bug reports and ideas here.
+Feel free to issue bug reports and ideas.

 ## Building and Packaging